Best Ohio Minimum Wage Attorney Answer: What is Ohio’s minimum wage? Did Ohio

 deducting money from your paycheck, not paying you time and a half for

-overtime, or is otherwise cheating you out of wages requires contact the minimum wage violation lawyers and overtime claim attorneys at The Spitz Law Firm today for a free
+overtime, or is otherwise cheating you out of wages requires contact the minimum wage violation lawyers and overtime claim attorneys at Spitz, The Employee’s Law Firm today for a free

 and confidential initial consultation.
 You may have a claim

 under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act.

 The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide

 you with the best options for your wage and hour pay dispute situation.
 If you